Swaptoshi/swaptoshi-service/docs/config_options.md

 ## Microservice-specific settings

-Every Lisk Service microservice accepts various environment variables, that can be set to modify the application's behavior.\
+Every Klayr Service microservice accepts various environment variables, that can be set to modify the application's behavior.\
 For an exhaustive list of the supported environment variables, please check the `Configuration` section in the microservice specific README files.

 The following lists all the available microservices and links to their documentation.
 Please follow the links to learn more about the available configurable environment variables.